memgraph/docs/docs/reference-guide/streams/transformation-modules/api/c-api.md

 ```

 After copying the resulting `c_transformation.so` to the
-`/usr/lib/memgraph/query_modules` directory, we can reload the modules and check
+`/usr/lib/memgraph/query_modules` or `/memgraph/internal_modules` directory, we can reload the modules and check
 if Memgraph found our newly created transformation:

 ```cypher